The Millionaire Fastlane is THE essential guide to financial freedom.

-The first thing that immediately struck me about the book was that it was chock full of high-value principles such as self-sufficiency, responsibility, and accountability.
+This book is full of high-value principles such as self-sufficiency, responsibility, and accountability.

 To become aware of your own power means to adopt high-value thinking patterns.